 The right-of-way is maintained for safety and reliability

-ATC conducts right-of-way vegetation management approximately every five years with the goal of removing all woody vegetation from the easement.
+ATC conducts right-of-way vegetation management approximately every five years with the goal of removing all incompatible vegetation from the easement.
 Interim work to trim or remove vegetation is sometimes needed as a result of periodic inspections.
 A transmission line right-of-way typically includes land directly beneath the wires (wire zone) and land between the wire zone and the edge of the right-of-way (border zone).
-In all cases, woody vegetation within the wire zone will be cleared regardless of height.
-Tall-growing trees and vegetation, woody brush and invasive species will also be cleared from the border zone, but some small, low-growing shrubs and plants may be permitted.
-While many property owners will use the easement area for gardens, prairie plantings, wild flowers, along with other non-vegetation uses, anything planted in the easement is at risk for removal should conditions or circumstances relating to the operation or maintainence of our facilities warrant it.
+In all cases, incompatible vegetation within the wire zone will be cleared regardless of height.
+Tall-growing trees and vegetation, brush and invasive species will also be cleared from the border zone, but some small, low-growing shrubs and plants may be permitted.
+While many property owners will use the easement area for gardens, prairie plantings, wild flowers, along with other non-vegetation uses, anything planted in the easement is at risk for removal should conditions or circumstances relating to the operation or maintenance of our facilities warrant it.

 ATC forestry crews use manual, mechanical and herbicide control methods to achieve a clear and safe right-of-way.
 Beyond the edges of the right-of-way, large trees that are dead, dying, diseased or leaning that pose a threat to transmission lines and structures are removed or pruned.

-Woody invasive species are removed
+Incompatible species are removed

 Invasive plants found along our rights-of-way are predominantly a combination of buckthorn and exotic honeysuckles.
 They are considered invasive because they have longer growing seasons and drain soil nutrients and water, which enables them to choke out native plants.
 Removing them from transmission line corridors allows low-growing native vegetation in the area to quickly re-establish and improves biodiversity along the right-of way.